postgres/postgres/documentation/docs/install.md

         The steps below are for the `pg_tde` community version.

+        To run `pg_tde` version for Percona Server for PostgreSQL, [use the Percona Distribution for PostgreSQL Docker image :octicons-link-external-16:](https://docs.percona.com/postgresql/17/docker.html).

     You can find Docker images built from the current main branch on [Docker Hub](https://hub.docker.com/r/perconalab/pg_tde).
-Images are built on top of [postgres:17](https://hub.docker.com/_/postgres) official image.
+Images are built on top of [postgres:16](https://hub.docker.com/_/postgres) official image.

     To run `pg_tde` in Docker, use the following command: